Abstract of Title

 Live Help allows you to initiate a secure chat session through your computer's browser.

 Typically, the final step in obtaining a home loan.
 The closing includes delivering a deed, signing loan documentation, and disbursing funds necessary to complete the sale and loan transaction.
 Also known as "settlement."

 Usually an attorney or title agency representative who oversees the loan closing and witnesses signing of the closing documents.

 Money paid by the borrower in connection with the closing of a mortgage loan.
 This generally involves an origination charge, discount points, and fees for required third-party services, taxes, and government recording fees.

-The approximate date your loan transaction is completed, or closed.
+The date your loan is finalized.

 A form used at closing that gives an account of the funds received and paid at the closing, including the sales price, closing costs, escrow deposits for taxes, hazard insurance, and mortgage insurance.

 The combined loan-to-value (CLTV) ratio is calculated when financing a home with a first mortgage and a home equity line of credit.
 For example, if your first mortgage is 70% of your home's value and your home equity line of credit is 10% of your home's value, your CLTV ratio is 80%.